bas-amop/PolarRoute-server/docs/development.md

 A number of helpful development tools are made available through the `Makefile`, to see a description of each of these commands, run `make` (with no arguments) from the top-level of this directory.

+**Important**: Please ensure all changes are included in `CHANGELOG.md` in a human-friendly format.

 ## Release/Versioning

 Version numbers should be used in tagging commits on the `main` branch and reflected in the `pyproject.toml` file and should be of the form `v0.1.7` using the semantic versioning convention.

+The `Unreleased` section of `CHANGELOG.md` should be amended to the new version number.

 ## Building & deploying the documentation